Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for comprehensive investigations but does not explicitly state when to use this tool over alternatives like browser_get_history or user_parse_shellbags.
-No exclusions or prerequisites are mentioned.
+The description implies that this tool is for comprehensive investigation, while siblings cover individual sources.
+However, it does not explicitly state when to use this tool versus alternatives, nor does it provide exclusions or prerequisites.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.